duanyanteng/some-stars/README.md

 *   [eclipse-sumo/sumo](https://github.com/eclipse-sumo/sumo) - Eclipse SUMO is an open source, highly portable, microscopic and continuous traffic simulation package designed to handle large networks.
 It allows for intermodal simulation including pedestrians and comes with a large set of tools for scenario creation.

-*   [browseros-ai/BrowserOS](https://github.com/browseros-ai/BrowserOS) - 🌐 The open-source Agentic browser; privacy-first alternative to Perplexity Comet, Arc, Dia
+*   [browseros-ai/BrowserOS](https://github.com/browseros-ai/BrowserOS) - 🌐 The open-source Agentic browser; privacy-first alternative to ChatGPT Atlas, Perplexity Comet, Dia.

 *   [zen-browser/desktop](https://github.com/zen-browser/desktop) - Welcome to a calmer internet